North Carolina Social Work License Requirements & Programs: Become a Social Worker in NC

 • Enrollment Type: Full Time, Part Time, Advanced Standing

-• East Carolina University — Greenville, NC (On Campus, Online)
+• University of North Carolina at Charlotte — Charlotte (On Campus, Online)

 • Enrollment Type: Full Time, Part Time, Advanced Standing